-You don't need to use all of the solution, but make a fresh batch each day – don't reuse any left over from the day before.
+You do not need to use all of the solution, but make a fresh batch each day – do not reuse any left over from the day before.

 Call your pharmacy or contact them online before going in person.
 You can get medicines delivered or ask someone to collect them.

-Non-urgent advice: See a GP if your sense of smell doesn't go back to normal in a few weeks
+Non-urgent advice: See a GP if your sense of smell does not go back to normal in a few weeks